Abdelrahmanosama372/Raspberry-Pi-Projects/MQTT_LED_Control/README.md

 1. Start the MQTT broker on your Laptop.

-2. compile and execute the `main.cpp` code on your laptop to publish the state of the LED:
+2. compile and execute the `laptop_server/main.cpp` code on your laptop to publish the state of the LED:

     ```bash
-    g++ publisher.cpp -lpaho-mqttpp3 -lpaho-mqtt3as -o publisher
+    g++ main.cpp publisher.cpp -lpaho-mqttpp3 -lpaho-mqtt3as -o publisher
     ./publisher
     ```
+3. compile and execute the `raspberryPi_client/main.cpp` code on your raspberryPi to subscribe to the state of the LED:

+    ```bash
+    g++ main.cpp subscriber.cpp -lpaho-mqttpp3 -lpaho-mqtt3as -o subscriber
+    ./subscriber
+    ```
-3. enter the led state `on || off` on the terminal to be published and `quit` to close the communication
+4. enter the led state `on || off` on the terminal to be published and `quit` to close the communication

-4. The LED on your Raspberry Pi will switch on or off based on the state published by the publisher code.
+5. The LED on your Raspberry Pi will switch on or off based on the state published by the publisher code.

 ## Configuration

-- Modify the MQTT broker address in the `raspberryPi_client/subscriber.hpp` code to match your setup.
+- Modify the MQTT broker address in the `raspberryPi_client/subscriber.hpp` file to match your setup.
-- Modify the led brightness file in raspberryPi_client/subscriber.cpp to match your setup.
+- Modify the led brightness file in `raspberryPi_client/subscriber.cpp` to match your setup.

 ## Contributing